ElisabethJensen/GyroTrainerSupplementaryMaterial/README.md

 # Repository overview

-Here you can download the proof for the stability analysis presented in the paper.
+Here you can download the proof for the stability analysis presented in the paper as well as a short video describing the work.